You’ve smoked, vaped, and maybe even baked it into brownies. But have you sipped your weed yet?

 🌈 THC-Infused Beverages

+Hello, euphoria.
+Great for replacing your favorite alcoholic drinks, minus the negative health effects.
 Expect psychoactive effects whether you’re sipping on THC beverages, craft sodas, or fruity mocktails.
+THC-infused options are available in states where recreational cannabis is legal.

 ⚖️ Balanced THC/CBD Beverages